DmarZX2/Alhosn-api-wrapper/README.md

 # Alhosn-api-wrapper :cowboy_hat_face:
-A simple and easy to use wrapper which is able to access user information using user credentials.
+A simple and easy to use wrapper which is able to access user information on Alhosn API using user credentials

+Written in Python

 **_[:warning:	It is prohibited to use this wrapper for malicious intent in any shape or form.:warning:	]_**